bcmichael/RNMR-Docs/docs/command/full_command.md

 If either argument is omitted, RNMR will prompt for a buffer number.
 The default source is buffer 2 while the default destination is buffer 1.
 The src and dst buffers must have the same domain and active size (though not necessarily the same allocated size).
+## MRGFS
+Merge default file with file

+Category: File IO

+Format `MRGFS` fspecd fspec

+Defaults: none

+Description:
+`MRGFS` merges a default file specification fspecd with fspec.
+A file consists of a name and extension (separated by the last period).
+The parts of the merged file specification are obtained by preferentially selecting the parts from fspec.
+If a part is not present in fspec, the part in fspecd is used.
+If the part is not present in either input it is omitted.
+The merged file specification is printed as an informational message.
 ## MRN
 Rename macro